How to Create a Survey in Excel, Word, Google, Facebook, & SurveyMonkey

 Additionally, think about how you want to use the data.
 For example, if you're collecting a ton of data that you want to break out and analyze, you should create your survey using Microsoft Forms so you can download the results as a spreadsheet.

-Step 2: Make the survey as short as possible.
+Step 2.
+Make the survey as short as possible.

-Focus on what's really important.
+Focus on what‘s really important.
 What data do you need to make your argument, launch your campaign, or change a product?
-Extraneous, "good to know" questions bog down surveys and dim their focus.
-Remember that your survey respondents don't really care about what is interesting to you or your company — they care about how quickly they can finish the survey.
+Extraneous "good to know" questions bog down surveys and dim their focus.
+Remember that your survey respondents don’t really care about what is interesting to you or your company — they care about how quickly they can finish the survey.

 It's important to note that drop-offs happen more with longer surveys.
-So what would your boss prefer: A nice and thorough survey with only 15 completed responses, or a shorter, tighter survey with 200 responses?
+So what would your manager prefer: A nice and thorough survey with only 15 completed responses, or a shorter, tighter survey with 200 responses?
 Probably the latter.

 If your survey is on the longer side, guide your respondents through the sections.
-Let them know what you're going to ask them.
-Give them cues when they're almost done, something like ("In this last section, we're going to ask you …").
-If your survey tool allows it (Google Forms does), show them a progress bar to know how much of the survey is left.
-And always thank them for taking the time to give feedback.
+Let them know what you‘re going to ask them.
+Give them cues when they’re almost done, something like (“In this last section, we're going to ask you …”).

-Step 3: Avoid "Yes" or "No" questions.
+Step 3.
+Avoid “Yes” or “No” questions.

 Because of psychological bias, respondents tend to answer yes when asked a “yes” or “no” question (unless you ask if they've done something wrong).

 Instead of asking directly, try to get at the answer in a more roundabout way.
 For example, give them a list of options and ask if they use or know any of the items listed.
-Only let respondents move on if they happen to select the item(s) you are interested in.
-Then, you can be sure the people who answer your question are more likely to be honest with their responses.
+Only let respondents move on if they happen to choose the item(s) you are interested in.

 Don't do this: